-Failure to comply with seller disclosure laws may result in your being held liable for costs and fees associated with the nondisclosure.
+Failure to comply with seller disclosure laws might result in your being held liable for costs and fees associated with the nondisclosure.

-Colorado state statutes require that sellers of residential property disclose the following to the buyer:
+Colorado state statutes require that sellers of residential property disclose the following to buyers:

-Further, sellers' brokers have certain disclosure obligations to buyers, which are not discussed in this article.
+Further, sellers' brokers have certain obligations to buyers, which are not discussed in this article.

-The standard seller’s property disclosure form asks the seller to make the state-required disclosures (listed above), provides a checklist of items for seller to describe the condition of or comment on, such as appliances, systems (electrical, heating, plumbing, roof, structure, and the like), and has space for sellers to supply other information, such as the existence of boundary disputes or zoning violations.
+Generally speaking, these standard Seller's Property Disclosure forms ask the seller to make the state-required disclosures (listed above), provides a checklist of items for seller to describe the condition of or comment on, such as appliances, systems (electrical, heating, plumbing, roof, structure, and the like), and has space for sellers to supply other information, such as the existence of boundary disputes or zoning violations.

-The purpose of the disclosure form is for the seller to inform buyers of known conditions on the property.
+The purpose of these disclosure forms is for the seller to inform buyers of known conditions on the property.
 If you are selling a home, you are required to disclose only facts actually known to you.
-In other words, you are not required to disclose facts about the property that you "should have known," nor to commission any inspections of your property in advance of filling out the form.
-Nevertheless, many sellers choose to have their property inspected in advance of filling out this form, so that they can fix some of the issues and avoid surprises when the buyers do their inspections.
+In other words, you are not required to disclose facts about the property that you "should have known," nor are you required to commission any inspections of your property in advance of filling out the form.
+Nevertheless, many sellers choose to have their property inspected in advance of filling out disclosure forms, so that they can fix some of the issues and avoid surprises when the buyers do their inspections.

 How and when sellers must disclose information about their house to buyers depends on the subject matter being disclosed.
 Both the disclosure that the property is within a common interest community and the language regarding special taxing districts must be made within the contract for the sale of the property.
-In fact, the contract will need to contain precise, statutorily defined language in bold-face type for each of these.
-(C.R.S.A. §§ 38-35.7.102 (1) and 38-35.7-101 (1).)
-The home’s source of potable water must be disclosed in the listing contract, contract of sale, or seller’s property disclosure and must include certain statutorily described information.
-(C.R.S.A. § 38-35.7-104 (1)(a)(I).)
+The Lead-Based Paint Disclosure must be executed by the parties before entering into the purchase contract.

 Regarding the timing of general disclosures of the physical condition of the property to the buyer, the contract to purchase the property will generally establish the disclosure (and inspection) window.
 Buyers and sellers can negotiate those dates.